-If you are proposing to auspice a project that your organisation would not normally consider doing itself, it is prudent to look at the circumstances very carefully and ensure they are consistent with your organisation's purposes, and any conditions or restrictions due to tax concessions.
+If you are proposing to auspice a project that your organisation would not normally undertake, it is prudent to look at the circumstances very carefully and ensure they are consistent with your organisation's purposes, and be mindful of any conditions or restrictions related to tax concessions.
 Also remember that your organisation (and not the party that you are auspicing) will be responsible to the funding organisation.